Vietnamese Opo Squash and Shrimp Soup (Canh Bầu Tôm)

 Instructions

-1. In a medium-size stockpot, heat oil over medium-high heat.
+1. Toast aromatics: In a medium stockpot, heat oil over medium-high heat.
 Add shallot, white parts of green onions, and garlic.
 Sauté until fragrant (about 20 seconds).
 Add water slowly to the stockpot.

-3. When the pot comes to a boil, scoop the shrimp paste into small balls using two spoons and drop them into the hot water.
+3. Add shrimp: When the pot comes to a boil, scoop the shrimp paste into small balls using two spoons and drop them into the hot water.

-4. Immediately add opo squash so that both squash and shrimp cook up at the same time (about 5 minutes).
+4. Add squash: Immediately add opo squash so that both squash and shrimp cook up at the same time (about 5 minutes).

-5. Season soup to taste with chicken bouillon powder, fish sauce, and salt.
+5. Season to taste: Add chicken bouillon powder, fish sauce, and salt.

-6. Garnish with a sprinkle of ground black pepper and the remaining green onions.
+6. Finish: Garnish with a sprinkle of ground black pepper and the remaining green onions.